lucasmonteiro4/data-base/doc/report.md

 **data/cleaned/** contains data that have been preprocessed, these data are the one that are actually used.

-The original data are not in the repo since it is to heavy (> 1GB) to store it in the GitHub repository.
+The original data are not in the repo since it is too heavy (> 1GB) to store it in the GitHub repository.
 Hence, raw data have to be placed in the folder **data/raw/**.

 For information, **raw/** folder contains :
  - askreddit_author.csv